The importance of Physical Education

 This broad and inclusive offer from Key stage 3 to Key Stage 5 allows the students at St Peter’s to flourish in the Sport and Physical Education setting.

 Sport and Physical Education can take you many places such as a Sports Reporter, a Sports Professional, Physiotherapist, Kit Man, PE teacher, Coach, Army, Police, Sports Psychologist, Sports Business and many more.
-All of these routes are achievable by achieving in PE at any Key Stage.
+All of these routes are achievable by achieving in PE at each Key Stage.